mmed3091/cartoonopia/README.md

 ### Installing

-Open VScode and clone the repository.
+Open code editor of choice and clone the repository.

 Navigate to the project directory, and open terminal.